I did get the Series 5 watch - wanted new health stuff like the fall detector, but also the slightly bigger screen and the compass.

 - This will produce the backup we will use when we pair with the new Apple Watch.

-- To successfully unpair you will need your Apple id pw.
-If you use a complex one like I do be happy you can copy from 1Password and paste where necessary.
+- To successfully unpair you will need your Apple id PW.
+If you use a complex one like I do be happy you can copy from 1Password and paste where necessary - and even better in iOS 12 you will be able to select it and avoid the copy and paste.

 - After you unpair, you can in fact pair.
-First you need to pick language and region on your watch.
+First, put it on, power it up (using the side button), you need to pick language and region on your watch.
+If you cannot, like with my Series 5, you may need to charge it for a while.
 Once you get that odd screen, you could point your iPhone at it (while in the Watch App).

-- You will fairly quickly have an option to restore.
+- You will right away have an option to restore.

 - When I paired, I had three backups to choose from but I could look and see the date of them so that was quite helpful.